daniilsjb/chip-8/README.md

 ## Enjoy

 Feel free to play around with the emulator, study it, and modify it however you wish!
-If you have any feedback, feel free to contact me or open an issue.
+If you have any feedback, you can contact me or open an issue.